 - In the overall economy, it increases the cost of goods or services.
-Parties who know that they may encounter loss in the future because of less information will already keep that into a negotiation deal which will increase the cost for other parties.
+Parties who know that they may encounter loss in the future because of less information will already keep that into a negotiation deal, increasing the cost for other parties.
 This will affect the cost of that kind of transaction in the economy.

 - Even after the deal, one party may change its behavior because of moral hazard, and this will affect another party.

-- This happens because of one party having less information than other parties.
+- This happens because one party having less information than the other parties.

 - More public information and warranty/guaranty can help in overcoming this problem.

-- Asymmetric information can cause fraudulent activities which can cause damage to one party.
+- It can cause fraudulent activities, which can cause damage to one party.

 - Government laws can help in reducing the effect of Asymmetric Information.

-Asymmetric information is a long-standing condition that can be caused because of a lack of information and less communication between parties.
+Asymmetric information is a long-standing condition caused by a lack of information and less communication between parties.
 Two-way dialogues and better paperwork can help in reducing this kind of problem so that parties can reach better decisions.
 The government also can pitch in by making better governing laws to ensure that this cannot cause much impact on the overall economic condition.